| Gas and oil pipelines residual life assessment based on modern methods of

 replacement of insulation, on open above-ground pipeline segments, during

+grading of used pipes, as well as before laying of new pipes into trenches.
 In order to solve the problem of a 100% inspection of gas and oil pipelines

 non-invasive magnetometric diagnostics (NIMD), allowing determining the most